nummacway/gb300/README.md

 With the arcade removed, the SNES is the only other system where games can have a bad performance.
 However, the SNES a lot less issues than the GBA.

 Final Knockout does work on the GB300.
-It was broken on the SF2000 because some unknown data was stuffed into the file at `0xA8000`.
-From `0xC0000`, both files are identical again.
+It was broken on the SF2000 because the bytes from `0xA8000` to `0xBFFFF` of the .zsf file were replaced with unknown data.

 Compared to the SF2000, the following file is missing:
 * `手柄测试.zsf`